 “There’s so much to experience here: Hoffmaster, Pere Marquette, all the restaurants,” she says.
 “Muskegon can have a bad rap, but it’s time that changes.”

 A future rooted in history

-As the two set their sights on their opening date, which has yet to be announced, and growing their business, they know their coming days, ones filled with community and food and the kind of laughter that makes your stomach hurt, are, in many ways, happening because of people and places they haven’t met or seen.
+As the two set their sights on their opening date and growing their business, they know their coming days, ones filled with community and food and the kind of laughter that makes your stomach hurt, are, in many ways, happening because of people and places they haven’t met or seen.
 This little pocket in Muskegon is a continuation of a story born in Italy, of family who left this world long ago—but who they’ve heard stories about, who filled their homes with baking and dancing and singing and life.
 And, the two explain, it’s an embrace of the role food has played throughout their lives.

 “One of the biggest things I remember about my great-grandma, who’s from Naples and is like a grandmother to me, is the food and being together all the time,” Meloche says.
 “Walking into her house, I specifically remember the smell: this thick smell of beef and fennel and oils.
 She was always cooking.
 I don’t think I ever saw her not cooking.
 That was how she loved her family.”